RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Follow lines.md

 ## First version

 For the development of this version, a single controller has been used that measures the amount of pixels of a specific line in the image(the image was already treated).
 It will decided the direction to turning the car in order to put it back on the line.
-It decided the angle of rotation using a simple formula, the number of pixels displcaces* constant k.
+It decided the angle of rotation using a simple formula, the number of pixels displaced* constant k.

 If the formula one loses the reference line, it will go back until it finds it again.

-### Lights improvements
+#### Lights improvements

-3 lineas robustez
-ligera formula de la velocidad
+The pixels are detected now by three contiguous lines to make this version more robust.
+A formula that calculates the speed slightly of the formula one has been added.

+In the following video you can see the results of this version:
 <iframe width="640" height="400" src="{{site.baseurl}}/images/v1.mp4" frameborder="0" allowfullscreen></iframe>
 {: .video}